peno64/repository.example/README.md

 Tutorial and example repository for setting up a GitHub-hosted Kodi repo. \
-This repo is cloned from https://github.com/drinfernoo/repository.example and some modifications were made to make it work. \
+This repo is cloned from https://github.com/drinfernoo/repository.example \
+The only difference this README file with some extra documentation.
 For an example of a repo created using this method, see https://www.github.com/peno64/repository.peno64/

 In following text, the root folder is the folder where the python script _repo_generator.py is located.